Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 5. Microsoft

-Microsoft has set goals to become carbon negative, water positive, and zero waste by 2030.
-The company also states that by 2050, it aims to remove from the environment the carbon it has emitted since its founding in 1975.
-This strategy connects sustainability with technology, renewable energy, carbon removal, water management, and waste reduction across global operations.
+Microsoft has set clear sustainability goals to become carbon negative, water positive, and zero waste by 2030.
+The company actively invests in renewable energy, carbon removal, responsible sourcing, water replenishment, waste reduction, and more sustainable data center operations.
+It also aims to remove, by 2050, all the carbon it has emitted directly or through electricity consumption since its founding in 1975.

 6. Ørsted